kortina/vscode-markdown-notes/README.md

 ### FAQ

 - "Autocomplete / Intellisense is not working - why?"
-  - Make sure that quick suggestions are enabled in Markdown.
-Put this in settings.json:
+  - Quick suggestions are not enabled by default in Markdown, so you have to manually  `triggerSuggest` OR put this in settings.json:
   ```
   "[markdown]": {
      "editor.quickSuggestions": true